buzzer4mornin/Exponea/README.md

 `docker kill fastapi_app`

 Notes:

+`docker ps -a` - see all containers

+`docker start fastapi_app` - start container

+`docker stop fastapi_app` - stop container

+`docker rm -f $(docker ps -a -q)` - delete all containers

+`docer image ls` - see all images

-run `docker ps -a` to see all containers. run `run docker fastapi-image` to run the image that is already in created container.
+`docker run -p 8000:8000 --name fastapi_app fastapi-image` - after being sure the image is not run in any container